n1k0/casperjs-docs/modules/casper.rst

 **Signature:** ``getElementBounds(String selector)``

-Retrieves boundaries for a DOM element matching the provided `selector <selectors.html>`_.
+Retrieves boundaries for a DOM element matching the provided :doc:`selector <../selectors>`.

 It returns an Object with four keys: ``top``, ``left``, ``width`` and ``height``, or ``null`` if the selector doesn't exist::